Best self employed income protection and should you get it?

 Why should the self employed or contractors consider income protection insurance?

+If the business that you or your business generates depends on your physical and mental ability to work, both you and your business could suffer a loss of revenue if you were to become ill or injured.
 Any reduction in income would not only affect your family's financial situation but also that of your business if you are unable to pay the monthly bills that still need settling.

 Employment Support Allowance is initially paid for up to 13 weeks after your claim.
-The initial payment is £67.20 a week if you are under 25 or £84.80 a week if you are over 25.
-These payments could rise to £129.50 a week after 13 weeks depending on your personal circumstances.
+The initial payment is £71.70 a week if you are under 25 or £90.50 a week if you are over 25.
+These payments could rise to £138.20 a week after 13 weeks depending on your personal circumstances.

-In contrast, self employed income protection cover would provide you with between 50% and 70% of your gross income, tax free although this varies between insurers.
+In contrast, self employed income protection cover would provide you with between 50% and 70% of your gross income, tax-free although this varies between insurers.

 How to work out if you really need self employed income protection?